How to Compose a Job Rejection Letter + Free Templates

 Leave the Door Open

-Following the reason for the rejection letter, you can add verbiage that leaves the door open for future opportunities (i.e., We will keep your resume on file should we have a role open in the future that more closely matches your skills and experience).
+Following the reason for the rejection letter, you can add verbiage that leaves the door open for future opportunities (e.g., We will keep your resume on file should we have a role open in the future that more closely matches your skills and experience).
 Your business’s hiring needs could change, and perhaps a candidate who isn’t a good fit now could be in six months or a year.
+Only state this in the letter if you intend to do this and have a policy to review previous candidates for new roles.
+Also, don’t suggest this if you know the candidate isn’t the right cultural fit for your organization.

-Additionally, this is how you build a talent pipeline, which saves time on recruiting and gets you quality hires.
-And, if candidates have a good experience interviewing, they may also help you find someone for your open roles in the future and become a referral.
+This is how you build a talent pipeline, which saves time on recruiting and gets you quality hires.
+And, if candidates have a good experience interviewing, even if they weren’t selected, they may also help you find someone for your open roles in the future and become a referral.

 Close the Letter

-When closing out your letter be sure to include your name, position title, and company name.
-The rejection letter should come from the person who interviewed the candidate, making it more personal.
+When closing out your letter, include your name, position title, and company name.
+If the candidate is rejected before an interview, the rejection email can come from HR.
+If the rejection letter comes after an interview, however, it should come from the person who interviewed the candidate, making it more personal.

 A job rejection letter should be straight to the point.
-This will help you avoid any legal issues during the hiring process.
-Keep the following in mind when composing your rejection letter:
+This will help you avoid any legal issues, which we will discuss further below, during the hiring process.
+Keep in mind these do’s and don’ts.

 Using structured interviews, taking notes during phone screens, and keeping documentation can help you avoid legal implications.